takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 includes combinations of keys pressed together, e.g. `Ctrl-A` is its own entry in the alphabet as opposed to only `a` and `Ctrl` being defined in the alphabet.

-Lets define some of our alphabet mappings:
+Let's define some of our alphabet mappings:

 ### Operators